Karen-Benites/House_Sales_USA_Analysis/README.md

 ## House Sales USA Analysis
 House Sales in the USA: an Exploratory Analysis using Python as the main programming language to understand some trends and correlations between prices, client satisfaction, houses' size, and location.
-This work is based on an academic exercise taken from a university course.
+This work is based and adapted on an academic exercise taken from a university course.
 It's aimed at people who want to understand how some Python libraries can be helpful when doing exploratory data analysis and to extract some useful insights from data.

 ## Authors